-Lake Garda is Italy´s biggest lake, with a shore length of almost 160 kilometers – this means, getting around might take some time.
-My tip: rent a car, and hop on a boat several times so you can see as much as possible of this gorgeous place.
+Lake Garda is Italy´s biggest lake, with a shore length of almost 160 kilometers – this means getting around might take some time.
+My tip: rent a car, and hop on a boat several times to see as much as possible of this gorgeous place.

-There is no toll when driving the shores of Lake Garda, but getting to other cities or attractions, like Verona, costs extra when you use the motorways (about 8 to 9 € for 100 km).
+There is no toll when driving Lake Garda’s shores, but getting to other cities or attractions, like Verona, costs extra when you use the motorways (about 8 to 9 € for 100 km).

 Where to Stay in Lake Garda

 I have written a more detailed post about the best places to stay in and around Lake Garda.

 However, Sirmione and Riva del Garda might be some of the best places to stay.

 Luxury – For a luxurious experience, stay at the Grand Hotel Terme, which offers great amenities and a full English buffet.